Warning: Distant Spread of Toxin Effect

 To report SUSPECTED ADVERSE REACTIONS or product complaints, contact Ipsen at 1-855-463-5127.
 You may also report SUSPECTED ADVERSE REACTIONS to the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-- Lower limb spasticity in pediatric patients 2 years of age and older
+- Spasticity in patients 2 years of age and older